stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 * The `right` vector is the horizontal axis of the viewport (also used in the `strafe` method above).

-The view transform matrix for the camera is then re-calculated as required:
+The view transform matrix for the camera is then constructed on demand:

 ```java
 public Matrix matrix() {